-Under the conditions of these 2-year dermal studies, there was equivocal evidence of carcinogenic activity of trimethylolpropane triacrylate in male F344/N rats based on marginally increased incidences of malignant mesothelioma.
+Under the conditions of these 2-year dermal studies, there was some evidence of carcinogenic activity of trimethylolpropane triacrylate in male F344/N rats based on increased incidences of malignant mesothelioma.
 There was no evidence of carcinogenic activity of trimethylolpropane triacrylate in female F344/N rats administered 0.3, 1.0, or 3.0 mg/kg.
+There was no evidence of carcinogenic activity of trimethylolpropane triacrylate in male B6C3F1/N mice administered 0.3, 1.0, or 3.0 mg/kg.
 There was no evidence of carcinogenic activity of trimethylolpropane triacrylate in male B6C3F1/N mice administered 0.3, 1.0, or 3.0 mg/kg.
 There was some evidence of carcinogenic activity of trimethylolpropane triacrylate in female B6C3F1/N mice based on increased incidences of uncommon malignant hepatic neoplasms (hepatoblastoma and hepatocholangiocarcinoma) and stromal polyp or stromal sarcoma of the uterus.

-Dermal application of trimethylolpropane triacrylate for 2 years resulted in increased incidences of nonneoplastic lesions in the skin (site of application) of male and female rats and mice.
+Dermal application of trimethylolpropane triacrylate for 2 years resulted in increased incidences of nonneoplastic lesions in the skin of male and female rats and mice.

-^{} Explanation of Levels of Evidence of Carcinogenic Activity is on page 8.
-A summary of the Peer Review Panel comments and the public discussion on this Technical Report appears on page 10.
+^{} Explanation of Levels of Evidence of Carcinogenic Activity is on page 10.